-Facebook killer's ex-girlfriend meets victim's daughters
+United in grief, Facebook killer's ex-girlfriend meets victim's family

 The three-day manhunt ended Tuesday after the killer stopped at a McDonald's in Harborcreek Township, Pennsylvania, 100 miles from the scene of the killing.

-His craving for fries and chicken McNuggets led him to the fast food restaurant, where an employee recognized him and tipped the police.
+His craving for fries and chicken McNuggets led him to the fast food restaurant, where an employee recognized him and called police.

 Stephens fled and Pennsylvania State Police troopers pursued, prompting an officer to ram the car to disable it.
-As the car was "spinning out of control" following the hit, Stephens pulled a pistol and shot himself in the head, according to police.
+As his vehicle was spinning out of control, Stephens pulled a pistol and shot himself in the head, according to police.

 Authorities had hoped for a different outcome.